kugurerdem/rugu.dev/content/english/blog/corne/index.md

 Whenever a friend sees my Corne keyboard, they usually ask what it is, where I got it from, and why I am using it.
 Sometimes they want to try it, and I let them play around with it for a bit.
 After a few minutes, the reaction is almost always the same: they tell me that it is hard and frustrating to use.
 I understand this.
 It definitely looks strange, and it is far from a natural typing experience for someone who is used to a "normal" keyboard.
 Still, I want to try my best to explain why I decided to use a split keyboard in the first place.

 I can think of three possible reasons for using a split keyboard.
 First, they look cool, and some people simply enjoy trying cool things.
 Second, there is the promise of improved typing speed or efficiency.
 Third, and most importantly for me, they are often more ergonomic and natural for the body.
-I admit that the aesthetics played a small role in my decision as well, but for me, the primary factor that convinced me try a split keyboard was simply ergonomics.
+I admit that the aesthetics played a small role in my decision as well, but the primary factor was simply ergonomics.

 For some context, I have been dealing with neck and back pain for quite a while.
-Because of that, I had already spent a lot of time thinking about office ergonomics.
+For this, I had already spent a lot of time thinking about office ergonomics.
 I regularly use laptop and monitor stands to keep my screen at eye level.
 I pay attention to chair and desk height, distance, and how they relate to my posture and leg position.
 I have also invested in a standing desk and a chair that I find comfortable for long work sessions.
 I also started learning more about biomechanics and began exercising more regularly. [^workout-vs-ergonomics]

 [^workout-vs-ergonomics]: I can say that exercise helped me the most on a personal level.
 Still, paying attention to ergonomics was also very helpful.
-To me, exercise feels like a way to increase my overall tolerance, while improving ergonomics is more about reducing the damage being taken.
+To me, exercise feels like a way to increase my overall tolerance, while improving ergonomics is more about reducing the damage.
 Because of that, I wanted to take the best of both worlds as much as possible.

-This led me to think about how I could further improve my ergonomics.
+This made me think about how I could further improve my ergonomics.
 After some thinking, it became obvious that the two things I interact with the most when using a computer are my keyboard and mouse.
 A quick research pointed me toward two promising upgrades for my setup: a split keyboard and a vertical mouse.

 Both made sense to me.
-A vertical mouse more closely resembles a neutral hand position, which can help reduce awkward wrist movements. **With a split keyboard, the ability to position the two halves independently allows the wrists to remain in a more neutral alignment.
+A vertical mouse more closely resembles a neutral hand position, which can help reduce awkward wrist movements.
+With a split keyboard, the ability to position the two halves independently allows the wrists to remain in a more neutral alignment.
 This same split setup, combined with the option to place the halves farther apart, also helps reduce internal shoulder rotation.
-Over time, this can improve shoulder comfort and may even reduce strain in the neck.**
+Over time, this can improve shoulder comfort and may even reduce neck strain.

-To give you a brief idea, the following image I found from [boardsource.xyz](https://boardsource.xyz/products/unicorne-lp-aluminum-corne-case) demonstrates this really well.
+To give you a brief idea, the following image from [boardsource.xyz](https://boardsource.xyz/products/unicorne-lp-aluminum-corne-case) demonstrates this really well.

 ![](https://images.boardsource.xyz/Copy%20of%20_ergo_comparison_split.jpg)